Skip to the content

 • How many people use Our sites

-• How many people visit on a regular basis, and How popular Our pages are
+• How many people visit on a regular basis, and

 Our site uses cookies to distinguish you from other users of Our site.
 This helps Us to provide you with a good experience when you browse our site and allows Us to improve Our site.
-For detailed information on the cookies We use and the purpose for which We use them please see our Cookie Policy available as a link from all of our website pages.
-If you want to disable cookies you can also refer to your browser help.

 In order to comply with Current Data Protection Legislation including the (UK) General Data Protection Regulation, we will inform you whether you are required to provide information to us or if you have a choice in this.
-Whenever the processing of your personal data requires your consent then you will be given the opportunity to opt-in or opt-out to having your contact details used as set out above, at the time your details are submitted.
+Whenever the processing of your personal data requires your consent then you will be given the opportunity to opt-in or thereafter opt-out to having your contact details used as set out above, at the time your details are submitted.

 For example, when you request information, you can tell Us when you provide your details if you do not want to receive any other information from Us or Our partners, or you can let Us know how best to get in touch with you with information that may be of interest.